remotion-dev/remotion/packages/docs/docs/presign-url.md

     ContentType: body.contentType,
   });

-  //url which will be used to stream the file in remotion (?) const readUrl = makeS3Url({
+  //url which will be used to read the uploaded file const readUrl = makeS3Url({
     videoId: id,
     bucketName,
     region,
   });

-  //getSignedUrl is an API from AWS --> link it in text
   //expiresIn can be set to your liking const presignedUrl = await getSignedUrl(client, command, {
     expiresIn: 60 * 5,